nicokaiser/hugo-theme-gallery/README.md

 ### Custom CSS

-This theme uses Tailwind CSS and comes with a pre-built `styles.css`, so installing Node.js, PostCSS, etc. is not required.
+This theme uses Tailwind CSS, which is compiled using PostCSS.
 Some CSS variables can be used to create a customized look:

 Add a `assets/css/custom.css` to your site and adjust the values to your needs (see the example in `exampleSite`).